 Shenzhen Energy Group

 China Merchants Port Holdings Company Limited

 Shanghai Electric Group

 China-Africa Development Fund

 China State-Owned Enterprise Mixed Ownership Reform Fund Company

 ICBC International Holdings Limited.

 - Advised Shenzhen Energy Group on the development, financing, construction and operation of the 180MW Ramu II Hydropower Plant in Papua New Guinea.

-- Advised on the financing, construction, development and operation of a deep-water port terminal and related development in Myanmar.
+- Advised a state-owned infrastructure developer and operator on the financing, construction, development and operation of a deep-water port terminal and related development in Myanmar.